A high-severity remote code execution issue in Oracle Fusion Middleware Console enables full Oracle WebLogic Server compromise.

 The flaw allows an authenticated actor with high privileges to misuse the “JndiBinding” Handler and launch a JNDI (Java Naming and Direction Interface) injection.
 This, in turn, enables retrieving and deserialization of a malicious class from the server under the attacker’s control, which results in arbitrary code execution on the Oracle WebLogic Server.

 Although the exploitation routine requires authentication, the attacker might overcome this obstacle by leveraging a directory traversal method related to the previously uncovered remote code execution in WebLogic Server (CVE-2020-14882).
 As a result, CVE-2021-2109 might be easily exploited by an unauthenticated hacker via a single HTTP request.

-The vulnerability was reported to Oracle on November 19, 2020 by the Alibaba Cloud Security research group and patched by the vendor on January 20, 2021.
-The proof of concept exploits (both for authenticated and unauthenticated attackers) were released in January 2021.
+The vulnerability was reported to Oracle on November 19, 2020, by the Alibaba Cloud Security research group and patched by the vendor on January 20, 2021.
+The proof of concept exploits (both for authenticated and unauthenticated attackers) was released in January 2021.

 To detect the malicious activity associated with the new Oracle WebLogic Server bug (CVE-2021-2109), you might apply a Sigma rule developed by SOC Prime Threat Bounty developer Emir Erdogan:

 The rule has translations to the following platforms: